Brillaugte/Brillaugte/README.md

 # 💫 About Me:
 Started market manipulating and ended up doing my own derivative protocols.
-We are now developing the first onchain stocks derivatives Kyc-less, and backing stablecoins, decentralized 401k, and flatcoins with them. <br><br>There is no economy without advanced derivatives, there is no DeFi without OTC market infrastructure, and currently, it's still near 0.
+We are now developing the first onchain stocks derivatives Kyc-less, and backing stablecoins and decentralized 401k with them. <br><br>There is no economy without advanced derivatives, there is no DeFi without OTC market infrastructure, and currently, it's still near 0.

 ### What everyone forgot about crypto adoption, we need :
 - BRENT futures settled in Bitcoin. <br>No BTC without large mover.<be>